FMOD Integration and Low-Level Audio API

 -

 Godot already has a system for Peer-to-Peer multiplayer via using the MultiplayerSpawner and MultiplayerSynchronizer nodes, but at the time these nodes where extremelly buggy and unsafe, to the point where it was impossible to use them in a serious application.
-The first multiplayer library was developed to circumvent this issue and make synchronization happen via a lower-level API, using ENet as the backend and avoiding both multiplayer nodes Godot gives us.
+The first multiplayer library was developed to circumvent this issue and dyn_array.create synchronization happen via a lower-level API, using ENet as the backend and avoiding both multiplayer nodes Godot gives us.

 -